darioblanco/capablanca/README.md

 ### Test

-Tests are using `pytest` framework, for running all of them, just execute
+Tests are using `pytest` framework, for running all unit tests, just execute

 > py.test

-You can find more information about how to run `pytest` [here](https://pytest.org/latest/usage.html)
+You can find more information about how to run `pytest` [here](https://pytest.org/latest/usage.html).

+Integration tests (under `test_capablanca.py`) are disabled by default, as they can be really slow.
+In order to allow a `py.test` discovery without having integration tests there, a custom py.test parameter has been created, which has to be provided in order to run them.

+You can execute the integration tests with

+> py.test --test-type integration

 #### Test coverage